mlapps/lightning-getting-started-docs/README.md

 ```

 Now that we have a good setup for rendering tiles and showing outlines on `active` we can proceed
-to implementing remote control handling.
+to implement remote control handling.

 Since we're working with a 3x3 playfield we check (on remotecontrol `up` )if the new index we want to focus on is larger or
 equal then zero, if we so we call the (to be implemented) `setIndex()` function.